All That Breathes: Film Review

 What would normally be an ordinary story is presented extraordinarily in All That Breathes, a majestic and multi-dimensional documentary.
 It is incredibly shot by its three cinematographers, with director Shaunak Sen managing to show the intimate side of this massive environmental struggle and how trying to help adversely affects Saud and Nadeem personally.
 But All That Breathes’ lingering thought concerns the link between man and nature.
 We are in the age of the Anthropocene, where the actions of humans have a significant impact on the planet.
 Animals have adapted to their changed surroundings (lizards have grown extra toes, monkeys now climb across wires), and humans must change and adapt too.
 Because we are all together, interconnected.
 As Saud says, “one shouldn’t differentiate between all that breathes.”

-All That Breathes premiered at the 2022 BFI London Film Festival on October 7, 2022, and was released in UK cinemas on October 14.
-The film will stream on HBO Max starting February 7, 2023.
+All That Breathes premiered at the 2022 BFI London Film Festival on October 7, 2022 and is now available to watch on digital and on demand.

 READ ALSO